SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

 ## Role Definitions

 - **Facilitator**: The facilitator is responsible for guiding the test subject through the test plan and answering any questions the test subject might have.
 - **Recorder**: The recorder is responsible for documenting the test subject's responses, feedback, and any interactions between the facilitator and the test subject.
+They are also responsible for ensuring that data is processesed and placed into the repository.
 - **Test Subject**: The test subject is the person who will be interacting with the system being tested.

 ## Role Assignments